AngMaher/PP4-Where-Next/README.md

 ## About

 This website is a Travel Blog, a travel blog with a difference.
-There are lots of different blog articles to read to inspire your next adventure.
+There are lots of different blog articles to read to inspire the next adventure.
 Not only that!
-You can set up your own private Travel Bucket List, and also plan how to make each one a reality!!
+They can set up their own private Travel Bucket List, and also plan how to make each one a reality!!

 The User has access to all the blogs on the site, once registered and logged in, they can interact with the each blog by liking and commenting.

-This site also allows them to store their very one Travel Bucket List, They can:
+This site also allows them to store their very own Travel Bucket List, They can:
   - Create new items on their list.
   - Edit any of their ideas.
   - Delete any they longer want to achieve.